Pokecord-Official/Pokecord-Guide/commands/rewards.md

 ## Ticket Rates

 Rewards are categorized into three rarities, `Common`, `Legendary` and `Mythical`.
 Every ticket can pick items from any rarity but the roll rate differs between each ticket.
-The `Cosmic Ticket` has the best chance for more rare items followed by the `Master Ticket` and the `Basic Ticket`.
+The `Cosmic Ticket` has the best chance for rarer items followed by the `Master Ticket` and the `Basic Ticket`.

 :::tip
 Both `Cosmic Ticket` and `Master Ticket` guarantee at least one rare item.